ECE4564-Group15/HW2/README.md

   MQClient(
       hostname,
       queue_name,
+	  user,
+      password,
+      vhost,
       connection_type=Publisher.Normal)
   ```
-Where `hostname` is the IP address or hostname of the RabbitMQ server, `queue_name` is the name of the queue you want to interact with, and `connection_type` is the type of client you want.
+Where `hostname` is the IP address or hostname of the RabbitMQ server, `queue_name` is the name of the queue you want to interact with, `user` is the RabbitMQ username, `password` is the User's password, `vhost` is the virtual host to use, and `connection_type` is the type of client you want.
 For `connection_type` you must choose one of the `Connection` SubTypes and then choose whether to use the `Normal` or `Debug` version.
 In general, `Normal` will suffice.

 ### Exceptions